bogatyy/cs224d/assignment3/README.md

 This happens because Adam creates custom variables to store momentum estimates, and their number depends on the structure of the graph.
-As a result, there would have to be a re-initialization op for the new variables before every train_op, making the training process extremely slow.
+As a result, there would have to be a re-initialization op for the new variables before every `train_op`, making the training process extremely slow.

 However, for the static graph version swapping one optimizer for another works just fine.
 Note how much faster Adam converges here (though it starts overfitting by epoch 4).

 | Epoch | SGD train set loss | Adam train set loss | SGD train set accuracy | Adam train set accuracy | SGD dev set accuracy | Adam dev set accuracy |
 | --- | --- | --- | --- | --- | --- | --- |
 | 1 | 4.857 | 3.934 | 0.52 | 0.90 | 0.46 | 0.62 |